FHIR/auto-ig-builder/investigations/2026-03-27-ig-trigger-concurrency/SOLUTION.md

 - pending until the current Job releases resources on `N`
 - unable to trigger a second build node for that branch

+### Stale placement recovery

+Same-node pinning is the preferred handoff, not an infinite requirement.

+If a queued successor is:

+- still unbound to any node
+- still pinned to a specific prior node
+- and older than a bounded threshold

+then the scheduler should treat that as stale placement and recover by:

+- deleting the stuck queued successor
+- recreating it unpinned
+- preserving the latest `intent-*` annotations

+This covers cases where the original node disappeared, was replaced, or otherwise stopped being a realistic placement target.
+A reasonable first threshold is 3 minutes: longer than normal scheduler churn, but much shorter than waiting for `activeDeadlineSeconds`.

 ## Branch State Reduction

 On every webhook, GCF should reconstruct branch state from Jobs and Pods.